 Human rights in the extractive sector

-This project intends to understand how human rights policies get implemented by global extractive companies in the context of specific business relationships such as Joint Ventures.
-Professor Ruggie’s UN Guiding Principles on Business and Human Rights and the UN Global Compact/PRI Guidance on Responsible Business in High-Risk and Conflict-Affected Areas serve as key resources for dialogue with target companies.
+This project intends to understand how human rights policies get implemented by global extractive companies in the context of specific business relationships such as joint ventures.
+The UN Guiding Principles on Business and Human Rights and the UN Global Compact/PRI Guidance on Responsible Business in High-Risk and Conflict-Affected Areas serve as key resources for dialogue with target companies.
+More information for signatories.

 |Governance – managed by Athanasia Karananou|